 Chemical Control: Hydramethylnon is often used to control harvester ant populations, by placing it around the anthill.
 Worker ants will carry the poisoned bait back to their nest and distribute it to the other ants and the queen.
 Hydramethylnon, however, can only be used on bare ground, outside borders and ditch banks.
-Carbaryl baits are often used within the field to control ants; however, carbaryl is not registered for use in fennel fields in Arizona.
+Carbaryl baits can be used within the crop field to provide control of ant populations.